Double Duty: Month of May events

 When a driver attempts "Double Duty", their schedule is not just limited to race day.
 Additional flights back-and-forth between the venues are required in the two weeks leading up to the races to participate in practice and qualifying for the respective events.
 Time trials for the Indy 500 are held on Saturday and Sunday one week before the race.
 This can create conflicts with the NASCAR All-Star Race.
 Depending on which events are prioritized, at Indianapolis drivers may have to sacrifice Fast Friday track time, additional attempts on Day 1 of qualifying, or participation on Day 2 of qualifying.
-For the All-Star Race, currently held at North Wilkesboro, drivers may have to sacrifice practice, qualifying, and/or heat race participation forcing them to start at the rear of the field.
+For the All-Star Race, currently held at Dover Motor Speedway, drivers may have to sacrifice practice, qualifying, and/or heat race participation forcing them to start at the rear of the field.

 Additionally, during race weekend, historically practice and qualifying for the Coca-Cola 600 have taken place on Thursday before the race, with Carb Day at Indianapolis on Friday, and "Happy Hour" practice at Charlotte on Saturday before race day on Sunday leading to more travel.
 Presently NASCAR has reduced the Cup Series to 2-day shows, meaning practice & qualifying at Charlotte only takes place on Saturday relieving some, but not all travel burdens.